for Veterans and the Public

 - Patients being treated with interferon

 Hepatitis C treatment can cause side effects that make it difficult to eat.
 Side effects include loss of appetite, sore mouth and throat, metallic tastes, nausea, and vomiting.
-To see how your diet can help, go to the Side Effects Guide.

 - Patients with cirrhosis